eel87/eel87.github.io/_portfolio/blocjams.md

 layout: post
 title: BlocJams
 thumbnail-path: "img/blocjamshome.png"
-short-description: BlocJams is a Spotify music player replica for listening to, and discovering new music.
+short-description: A Spotify music player replica to listen to and discover new music.

 ---